Componentwise Linearity of Powers of Cover Ideals: Symbolic powers of cover ideals of -graphs

-$(2)\Rightarrow (3)$ This implication is trivial. $(3)\Rightarrow (1)$ This implication follows from Theorem \ref{suff-cond1}. \end{proof} \begin{remark} It is interesting note that if $\B_{G \setminus N_G[A]}$ is a vertex decomposable graph for any non-empty independent set $A$ of $G$, then $\B_G$ need not be vertex decomposable.
+By \cite[Proposition 8.2.5]{Herzog'sBook}, $J(G_k)$ has linear quotients for all $k \geq 1$.
+Therefore, by Lemma \ref{fak-result}, Lemma \ref{pol_reg}, $ J(G)^{(k)}$ has linear quotients. \end{proof} \begin{remark} It is interesting to note that if $\B_{G \setminus N_G[A]}$ is a vertex decomposable graph for any non-empty independent set $A$ of $G$, then $\B_G$ is not necessarily vertex decomposable.
 For example, let $G$ be a graph as shown in Example \ref{ex}.
-It is not hard to verify that $\B_{G \setminus N_G[A]}$ is vertex decomposable for all non-empty independent set $A$ of $G$ but $\B_G$ is not vertex decomposable.
+It is not hard to verify that $\B_{G \setminus N_G[A]}$ is vertex decomposable for all non-empty independent sets $A$ of $G$ but $\B_G$ is not vertex decomposable.
+If $\B_G$ is a vertex decomposable graph, then $\B_{G \setminus N_G[A]}$ is not necessarily vertex decomposable for any non-empty independent set $A$ of $G$.